CPPL/Skeleton-Module-for-Joomla/README.md

 Download the files ([zip][3]) or fork the repository.

 ####Replace Module Name####
 Make a copy of the files and using your favourite editor search and replace on the following to turn it into a starting point for your module.
+(NB. these are _case sensitive_ search and replaces, also if you do it in the order listed it will make life easier)

+- `MOD_SKELETON` should be replaced by your modules prefix<br />(usually based on the name e.g. `MOD_NEWTWEETS`)
 - `skeleton` should be replaced by your modules name<br />(usually something indicative of the functionality e.g. `newtweets`)
+- `Skeleton` should be replaced by your modules name<br />(e.g. `New Tweets`)
 - `SKELETON` should also be replaced by your modules name
+- `© YYYY My Name or My Company` should be replaced by the appropriate information e.g. `© 2015 Craig Phillips Pty Ltd`
+- `My Name`  should be replaced by the appropriate information e.g. `Craig Phillips`
+- `dd-MMM-YYYY` should be replaced with the current date e.g. 25-May-2015
+- `dd-mm-YYYY`  should be replaced with the current date e.g. 25-05-2015

 [Modules][1] are discussed on the [Joomla Doc's website][2].